 Semester course; 3 lecture hours.
 3 credits.
 Explores occupational information, job matching systems and job placement approaches.
 Focuses on demand-side job development, job seeking skills training, supported employment, transitional work and placement techniques including job analyses, ADA implementation and labor market surveys.

-Semester course; 3-9 clinic/field experience hours (3 credits per 200 hours of supervised internship).
-3-9 credits.
-May be repeated in increments of three credits; must have nine credits toward degree completion.
+Semester course; 3 or 6 clinic and/or field experience hours (delivered online or face-to-face).
+3 or 6 credits.
+Must be repeated for six credits.
 Prerequisite: RHAB 692.
 Enrollment is restricted to students who have completed 30 graduate credits.
 Emphasizes mastery of setting-specific roles and functions of the professional clinical mental health counselor.
 Stresses ethical decision-making in practice.
 Involves scheduled seminars, supervision and meetings with faculty and agency supervisor.

 RHAB 696.
 Supervised Clinical Practice in Rehabilitation and Mental Health.
 3-9 Hours.